 The Town of Union's plan for population and housing reflects its diverse landscape which includes aspects of both rural and shoreline-oriented population and housing characteristics.
 Regardless of which landscape applies, the town's primary concern is to retain rural character as substantial rates of population and housing growth continue into the future.
 Due to its rural nature, the town anticipates that single family, owner-occupied homes will continue to dominate the housing stock.
-However, due to the availability of municipal sewer and close proximity to the Village of Webster, it is expected that there will be opportunities for multi-family structures, elder care facilities, mixed use development, and other forms of housing.
-In fact, as the aging segment of the population grows, it is expected that demand for these types of housing will increase.
 The relative accessibility of medical services and urban amenities coupled with the town's rural character and natural amenities will continue to make Union an attractive location for a variety of housing types.